SiderealDay/AutoHotKey/README.md

 + Assign the keys that you want to toggle.
 + Assign the keys that you want to spam.
 This is where your GSE macros will be placed.
 + Assign delay values (in ms), as suggested by your GSE macro.
-Delays are separate for each key.
 + DEFAULT: Toggle `Mouse Button 4` to spam `1` at 150ms; Toggle `Mouse Button 5` to spam `2` at 150ms.

-+ All keys and delay can be customized in the CONFIG section.
++ All keys and delays can be customized in the CONFIG section.
+Delays are separate for each key.
 + Key modifiers (Shift, Alt, Ctrl) should work properly.
 + This AHK script will only work if WoW window is active.
 This option can be disabled in the script.